Gwyneth Paltrow in court as trial over 2016 ski collision begins - Local News 8

 According to Paltrow’s countersuit, she “was enjoying skiing with her family on vacation in Utah, when Plaintiff — who was uphill from Ms. Paltrow — plowed into her back.
 She sustained a full ‘body blow.’
 Ms. Paltrow was angry with Plaintiff, and said so.
 Plaintiff apologized.
 She was shaken and upset, and quit skiing for the day even though it was still morning.”

-Sanderson had initially sued Paltrow for $3.1 million dollars, but later amended his complaint and is now seeking $300,000 in damages, according to court documents.
+Sanderson had initially sued Paltrow for $3.1 million dollars, but later amended his complaint and is now seeking more than $300,000 in damages, according to court documents.

-The judge offered instructions Tuesday to the jury and the attorneys for each side introduced themselves to the court before one of Sanderson’s lawyer, Lawrence Buhler, began opening statements.
+The judge offered instructions Tuesday to the eight-person jury and the attorneys for each side introduced themselves to the court before opening statements by one of Sanderson’s lawyers, Lawrence Buhler, followed by Paltrow’s attorney, Steve Owens.

+Owens reiterated Paltrow’s claim that she was downhill from Sanderson before the collision took place.

 The trial is expected to last about one week.
-It is not yet known if Paltrow will take the stand.
+It is not yet known if Paltrow will take the stand, but her attorney told the jury they would hear from family members who were skiing with her at the time of the incident.

 CNN has contacted a representative for Paltrow for comment.